These lavender mint bath salts are inexpensive and easy to make. The perfect gift for teachers, neighbors and friends.

 To use these labels, simply download your free bath salts labels and print them out on the OL350WX label.
 OnlineLabels.com also lets you design your own label right in their software.
 You can choose to purchase their labels and print at home or you can have OnlineLabels.com print them for you and send them to you.

-You can access the labels in the resource library, below
+You can access the labels in the resource library, available to my email subscribers.

 As always, these labels are for your personal use only.
 They may not be sold or redistributed.